uqrs/libblueskies/README.md

 far from viable to employ it for practical use.
 Bugs are everywhere, it's slow (maybe), and badly documented (for now).
 ### Depencencies:
-- Lua 5.3 or higher.
+- Lua 5.3.
 - sox, more likely.

 ### Goals:
-- Implement src/indices.lua properly.
-- Finish the binding function.
+- Finish the `__newindex` metamethod with appropriate safeguarding.
-- Parse/store the other headers.
+- Implement hooks to automatically update the checksums/CRC32s/filename upon modification of individual fields.
 - Obviously, we need to decipher whatever kind of video format .kwz files utilise to display content to the screen.
 - Write a sox pseudo-api.
 ## What has been implemented